-Years Ended December 31, 2007, 2006 and 2005
+Years Ended December 31, 2008, 2007 and 2006

-Net cash used in investing activities was \$343.1 million in 2007 and \$191.3 million in 2006, as compared to net cash provided by investing activities of \$139.3 million in 2005.
-The \$151.8 million increase in cash used in investing activities in 2007 was primarily due to net purchases of short-term investments of \$194.3 million during 2007 as compared to \$120.9 million of net purchases during 2006, resulting from increased operating earnings in 2007 net of other investing activities.
-The \$330.6 million swing in cash used in investing activities in 2006 from 2005, was primarily due to the liquidation of short-term investments which was used to fund the \$235.6 million prepayment of our term notes in 2005, as previously discussed.
-Additions to property, plant and equipment accounted for \$105.1 million, \$59.6 million, and \$72.2 million of cash used in investing activities in 2007, 2006, and 2005, respectively.
-The increase in additions to property, plant and equipment in 2007 as compared to 2006 included a \$23.9 million increase in capital projects as well as a \$22.0 million increase in plant turnaround-related expenditures.
-The decrease in additions to property, plant and equipment in 2006 was due primarily to a \$15.5 million decrease in plant turnaround-related expenditures incurred during 2006 as compared to 2005.
-As previously discussed, we made annual contributions of \$9.4 million in February of 2007 and \$11.1 million in March of 2006 to our asset retirement obligation escrow account.
+Net cash provided by investing activities was \$159.5 million in 2008 compared to \$343.1 million net cash used in investing activities in 2007.
+The \$502.6 million increase in cash provided by investing activities in 2008 was due primarily to net sales of investments of \$295.9 million during 2008 as compared to \$194.3 million of net purchases during 2007, resulting from our decision to discontinue investing in auction rate securities.
+The proceeds from the sales of our investments in securities in 2008 were generally invested in cash equivalents.
+See the "Liquidity and Capital Resources" section of this discussion and analysis for additional information concerning these investments.
+The \$151.8 million increase in cash used in investing activities in 2007 from 2006, was due primarily to net purchases of short-term investments of \$194.3 million during 2007 compared to \$120.9 million of net purchases during 2006, resulting from increased cash available for investment net of other investing activities.
+Additions to property, plant and equipment accounted for \$141.8 million, \$105.1 million, and \$59.6 million of cash used in investing activities in 2008, 2007 and 2006, respectively.
+The increase in additions to property, plant and equipment in 2008 as compared to 2007 included a \$43.7 million increase in capital projects offset by a \$7.0 million decrease in plant turnaround-related expenditures.
+The increase in additions to property, plant and equipment in 2007 was due primarily to a \$23.9 million increase in capital projects as well as a \$22.0 million increase in plant turnaround-related expenditures.
+As previously discussed, we made annual contributions of \$6.2 million in February of 2008, \$9.4 million in February of 2007 and \$11.1 million in March of 2006 to our asset retirement obligation escrow account.
 The balance in this account is reported at fair value on our consolidated balance sheets.
-Investments in and advances to unconsolidated affiliates of \$39.6 million in 2007 represents our investment in Keytrade and funding of related subordinated debt.
-The \$18.6 million of proceeds from the sale of unconsolidated affiliates represents the cash realized from the July 15, 2005 sale of our interest in the CF Martin Sulphur, L.P. joint venture (now Martin Sulphur) to our joint venture partner, an affiliate of Martin Resource Management.
+In 2007, investments in and advances to unconsolidated affiliates of \$39.6 million represented our investment in Keytrade and funding of related subordinated debt.